Introduction

 $ helm install --namespace consul --create-namespace \ --wait \ --values ./consul-values.yaml \ consul hashicorp/consul --version "1.1.4" --wait --debug

-# Verify the installation is complete.
+- Verify the installation completed.

 $ kubectl get po -n consul NAME READY STATUS RESTARTS AGE consul-connect-injector-7ddfbd84b8-7n8dd 2/2 Running 0 5d consul-ingress-gateway-644b8896d7-phzc6 2/2 Running 0 5d consul-server-0 2/2 Running 0 3d2h consul-sync-catalog-57487bc878-5dx9j 2/2 Running 0 5d consul-terminating-gateway-6d9c6d5f59-wh68p 2/2 Running 0 5d consul-webhook-cert-manager-6c6d66bdd5-4tvr8 1/1 Running 0 5d